algorandfoundation/algokit-python-template/CONTRIBUTING.md

 # AlgoKit Official Template for contributors

 This repository is a template for creating new AlgoKit projects.
-It includes a basic structure for creating a puya based smart contract project.
+It includes a basic structure for creating a Algorand Python based smart contract project.

 ## Pre-requisites